mamonulabs/Blacet/README.md

 # Frac Modular

-## This repo is for dedicated to the preservation of information for the Frac Modular format.
+This repo is dedicated to the preservation of information for the Frac Modular format.

 ### What is a modular synthesizer?